 Figure 11: coordination before C&K Taiwan meeting

-In September 2016, the KGP and CGP held the first round coordination meeting and reduced the number of variant groups in disagreement to 60.
+In September 2016, the KGP and CGP held their first-round coordination meeting and reduced the number of variant groups in disagreement to 60.
 In the IETF meeting, in November 2017, the KGP and CGP reduced the number to 2.
 Finally, in December 2017, the KGP and CGP solved all 258 variant groups and reached complete agreement on the variant mappings.
 For the 258 unacceptable variant groups, 112 will go with CGP rules, the remaining 146 will go with KGP rules.

 Figure 12: C&K coordination process